-There is evidence of the contribution of R&D collaboration to economic growth in general.
-Numerous scholars, starting with Aghion & Howitt (1992), Helpman (1993), and Romer (1990), developed R&D-based endogenous growth theory as a means of explaining continuing steady growth in high income, highly capital-intensive countries for which the convergence properties of neoclassical growth theory would otherwise suggest declining growth rates over time.
+There is evidence of the contribution of R&D collaboration to economic growth in general.3 Numerous scholars, starting with Aghion & Howitt (1992), Helpman (1993), and Romer (1990), developed R&D-based endogenous growth theory as a means of explaining continuing steady growth in high income, highly capital-intensive countries for which the convergence properties of neoclassical growth theory would otherwise suggest declining growth rates over time.
 Attempts to extend the neo-classical model to capture R&D collaboration's effects on growth have eschewed the use of international R&D collaboration, much less R&D collaboration about environmental technologies.
-By incorporating international R&D collaboration at the determinants of technological growth.
-But, by focusing on environmental technologies, we can build on the
+By incorporating international R&D collaboration into these earlier models, we deepen our understanding of the determinants of technological growth.
+But, by focusing on environmental technologies, we can build on the descriptive evidence and properly test for the presence and effects of epistemic community building.